mugifly/jquery-simple-datetimepicker/README.md

 * jQuery 1.7.2 or later

-## Development
+## For users

 The master branch is development version.
+Instead you can get a stable version from [released tags](https://github.com/mugifly/jquery-simple-datetimepicker/releases).

-Instead, You can get a stable version from [released tags](https://github.com/mugifly/jquery-simple-datetimepicker/releases).
+## For developers

 Automated testing status of master branch: [![Build Status](https://travis-ci.org/mugifly/jquery-simple-datetimepicker.svg?branch=master)](https://travis-ci.org/mugifly/jquery-simple-datetimepicker)